europlanet-gmap/mappy/README.md

-# mappy QGIS plugin
+# Mappy QGIS plugin

 This QGIS plugin collects several useful algorithms to easily generate geological maps starting from contacts and points.

-This plugin is developed as the result of the PLANMAP project (N 776276) and is now maintained thanks to the EUROPLANET-GMAP infrastructure (N 871149) and the JANUS mission.
+> This plugin was developed as the result of the PLANMAP project (N 776276) and is now maintained thanks to the
+> EUROPLANET-GMAP infrastructure (N 871149) and supported by the JANUS camera team of the JUICE mission (ASI-INAF 2018-25-HH.0).

 The algorithms are provided in the form of ```processing``` tools (look for mappy in the qgis toolbox).